terminological/r6-generator/README.md

 The runtime component of this project contains tools to enable bidirectional lossless transfer of R data structures into Java (`uk.co.terminological.rjava.RConverter`), in a idiom that is relatively comfortable to Java developers, without having to manage the edge cases posed by R's interchangeable use of single values, vectors, and complexities around `NA` values and different flavours of null.
-This is a big topic and further documented in the [documenation project](https://github.com/terminological/r6-generator-docs).
+This is a big topic and further documented in the [documentation project](https://github.com/terminological/r6-generator-docs).

 ## r6-generator-maven-plugin